Grants and Funding

 Funding through our grants scheme is awarded through an annual grants round and is available for research equipment and projects being undertaken by Calvary Mater Newcastle staff.
 Applications and administrations are coordinated through our Research Development and Engagement Committee.

 The Coalfields Cancer Support Group was established in 1999, when a number of Cessnock residents with cancer realised the need for a local cancer support group.
 An advertisement was placed in the local paper and the membership that subsequently formed evolved into a fundraising group to support cancer research at Calvary Mater Newcastle.
-The group is composed of local residents whose lives have been touched by cancer in some way.
-Funds are raised mainly through raffles and bus trips, and all money is donated to Calvary Mater Newcastle for research equipment.
-The group has raised in excess of $650,000 for the hospital over the past 20 years.
+After an extraordinary 22 years of fundraising for oncology researchers at the Mater, the Coalfields Cancer Support Group decided to call time on their fundraising in early 2021.
+Over this time the group raised $667,000 for the hospital which funds the above grant.

 This fund was established in 2007, following a bequest to the hospital from the estate of James Lawrie.
 James was born in December 1927, he remained a bachelor and became a very successful manager of the family property, “Kinross”.
 He was a diminutive man, weighed approximately 35kg and although he had indifferent health he was very active and hard working.
 Jim was a member of the Royal Agricultural Society and attended the Sydney Show regularly.
 His main enjoyment was derived from lawn bowls.
 Jim was a member of Gresford Bowling Club, where he held various executive positions.
 James was also a religious man and supported his church with a provision of a legacy in his Will, as well as making considerable donations to other causes including medical research.
 This fund was established in his memory and is used to support oncology research into head and neck cancer.